DoctorWkt/acwj/30_Design_Composites/Readme.md

 After modifying and compiling the above program a few times, the answers are:

- + We can't reclare `enum fred`.
+ + We can't redeclare `enum fred`.
 This seems to be the only place where we need to remember the name of an enum list.
  + We can reuse the enum list identifer `fred` as a variable name.
  + We can't reuse the enum value identifer `mary` in another enum list,